SSWConsulting/SSW.Rules.Content/rules/zooming-in-and-out/rule.md

 #### Scenario - Ordering a pinball machine
 Let's take a look at an example for an admin.

 They have been asked to procure a pinball machine for the office.

-They've run into a roadblock because the one that they were asked to get is out of stock everywhere.
+They've run into a roadblock because the model that they were asked to get is out of stock everywhere.
 Now, they want to find out if they should wait 2 months for stock to come back or order another one they found online.

-So, they should make sure they don't jump in with the first question about waiting 2 months.
+So, they should make sure they don't jump in with the first question about ordering a different model.

 ::: greybox
 Should I order this other pinball machine?